What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Lower Barrakka Gardens

-Nearby, there’s a small cafe where you can grab a coffee or a light bite and enjoy the views.
+There is a small cafe nearby if you want a coffee or something light while you take in the views.

-If you like parks and gardens, visit my guide to the best gardens in Malta.
+If you want to explore more of Valletta’s green spaces, take a look at my guide to the best gardens in Malta.

 What To Do in Valletta - Lower Barrakka Gardens